I Miss You (Haddaway song): Chart performance

-"I Miss You" entered the top 10 in Finland, Lithuania, and the United Kingdom, as well as on the Music & Media Eurochart Hot 100, the European Adult Contemporary Radio chart and the European Hit Radio chart, reaching numbers 10, nine and seven, respectively.
+"I Miss You" entered the top 10 in Finland, Lithuania, and the United Kingdom, as well as on the Eurochart Hot 100, the European Adult Contemporary Radio chart and the European Hit Radio chart, reaching numbers 10, nine and seven, respectively.
 The single debuted on the Eurochart at number 87 on 11 December 1993, after charting in Belgium, Denmark, Finland and the Netherlands, and peaked nine weeks later.
 In the UK, the single peaked at number nine on 16 January 1994, during its fifth week on the UK Singles Chart.
 It entered the chart five weeks earlier at number 34 and stayed within the UK top 100 for 14 weeks.

 Additionally, "I Miss You" was a top-20 hit in Austria, France, Germany, Ireland, the Netherlands and Switzerland.
 In Germany, it debuted on the Media Control chart at number 92, before peaking seven weeks later.
 The song spent 20 weeks inside the chart.
 In Africa, it was successful in Zimbabwe, peaking at number seven, while in Oceania, it reached number 44 on the ARIA Singles Chart in Australia.
+In West Asia, the song became a top-10 hit also in Israel, peaking at number seven in its second week on the chart, on 4 January 1994.
+It spent 5 weeks inside the Israeli top 30.